corkiejp/Corkiejp-notes-on-awesome-bluesky/morepages/bookmarksbookmarks.md

 It should alleviate people's concerns about not publicly sharing things with 'PushPin' method.
 Although it has limitations to be account specific and not searchable.
 If you have more than one account been able to search for '📌 keywords' makes it possible to search accross accounts.
 See screen shot above.

+## Bookmarked Posts
+### by @bookmarks.bluecanary.dev ~ Via Labbeler and Reporting 👎

+As [Likes](https://bsky.app/profile/did:plc:vc7f4oafdgxsihk4cry2xpze/feed/likes) and [Reposts](https://bsky.app/profile/did:plc:vc7f4oafdgxsihk4cry2xpze/feed/reposts) are third party features found on [goodfeeds](https://goodfeeds.co/).
+I went looking to see if there was a bookmark option.

+Found [Bookmarked Posts](https://bsky.app/profile/did:plc:w6yx4bltuzdmiolooi4kd6zt/feed/bookmarks), going by the description and guessing the steps involved to set it up, I was relucant to even test it, let alone feature it here.
+As it uses the reporting feature to create bookmarks in a feed, it also requires a good number of clicks to do so! **Note** Can't report your own posts, no bookmark for them unless you use an alt account to do so. 👎 Because better versions available on this page.

+There is other Bookmark that utilise DM/Chat listed on [goodfeeds](https://goodfeeds.co/search?q=bookmarks), let me know if you want them featured on this page?

 ## Desktop Browser